Jordyn Woods Flaunts Insane Curves In Skintight Brown Dress On Instagram

 “She keeps getting prettier every time,” another person said.

 Photos of Jordyn in skintight looks are arguably favorites among her fans.
 Earlier this month, the bombshell rocked a bright red, long and wavy wig along with an incredibly tight pair of leather pants.
-She completed the look with a matching leather tube top that put her toned midsection on display through an intricate cutout, as well as black boots.
+She completed the look with a matching leather tube top that put her toned midsection on display through an intricate cutout.
+She added black boots to round out the look.
 Fans gave that photo over 604,000 likes as well as more than 5,000 comments.